DiffBit/CryptoTradePlatform/README.md

 You can temporarily stop loading a market from the frontend, or remove the market by deleting the object in `settings.js`

-For more information see the [wiki](https://github.com/manu354/arbitrage/wiki/How-to-add-a-market) on adding markets.

 ## Built and deployed with

 * [Node.JS](https://nodejs.org) - For the backend